eyedeekay/si-i2p-plugin/README.md

 you were to, for instance, make a request for i2p-projekt.i2p through parent/send, it would look for the SAM session associated with that site(or create one if it doesn't exist) in a folder called "i2p-projekt.i2p".
-Inside that folder will be 4 files corresponding to the named pipes:
+Inside that folder will be 5 files corresponding to the named pipes and the output
+files:

         destination_url.i2p/
                             send
                                  <- echo "desired-url" > destination_url.i2p/send
-                            recv
+                            recv (Output File)
                                  <- cat destination_url.i2p/recv
-                            name
+                            name (Named pipe but will probably become an output file)
                                  <- cat destination_url.i2p/name
                             del
                                  <- echo "y" > destination_url.i2p/del
+                            time (Output File)
+                                 <- cat destination_urrl.i2p/time

 In order to use them to interact with eepSites, you may either make your requests to the parent pipes  which will delegate the responses to the child